fluisgirardi/pascalsecure/ReadMe.md

 <b>PascalSECURE</b> is a securitysystem for the most popular standard controls of Lazarus

+Brought to you by Fabio Luis Girardi and Andreas Frieß

 <b>This is the stable repo.</b> If you are searching the development repo, take a look at https://github.com/afriess/pascalsecure/

 Every securecontrol (Button, Edit, TabSheets,...) can activated/deactivated by free defined keys.
 You have to write only the logic depended on your need.
 Database, Textfiles, API,... all is possible.